andreasthoelke/dotvim/docs/parrot.md

 - The debug file includes the assembled messages and provider payload after context expansion, so it can be used to confirm exactly what `@file:`, `@folder:`, `@directory:`, and `@buffer:` references send to the API.
 - Context tags can be used inline or as full-line commands.
 Inline tags are replaced in place with a relative-path header and the referenced content, preserving surrounding prose flow.
 - The default `system_prompt` is intentionally blank.
 Both OpenAI providers also discard a per-chat `- system:` header by design; this setup uses ordinary user messages rather than privileged system/developer instructions.
+- The `<c-w><cr>` respond shortcut is intentionally mapped only in normal and insert mode.
+Parrot interprets a visual-mode invocation as a ranged request and sends only the selected chat lines; use an explicit ranged `:PrtChatRespond` only when that behavior is intended.

 ### OpenAI / GPT reasoning models
 - GPT-5.6 Sol via Chat Completions is the startup default, using `xhigh` reasoning.